Otis Redding Foundation Board of Directors

 Good received his BA in Management at Bellevue University in Omaha, Nebraska.
 Originally born in Colorado, he moved to Macon 34 years ago where he graduated from Central High School and later met his wife, Dodi.
 Married for 25 years, they have two children, Bailey and Alex.
 Together they spend most of their free time enjoying and hosting events on their family farm, Tiny Tails Fun Farm.
 The Good family benefits from the Otis Redding Foundation with Alex attending the summer music camp and weekend educational program involvement.

 Excellent speaker and trainer with a keen understanding of people.
 His unconventional and innovative views on business and leadership will leave you both amazed and refreshed.
-Chris remains optimistic about the future of business and shares his optimism in every encounter.
 Chris understands the connection between results and business growth.

 Rumer Shirakbari is a critically acclaimed British singer and songwriter.
 Her debut album, Seasons of My Soul, (Atlantic) has sold over a million copies worldwide.
 Her sultry voice has earned her praise from Elton John and Burt Bacharach.
 Rumer’s success has taken her all over the world, and she has even performed for Mr and Mrs Obama at the White House.
 Rumer now runs her own music and media production company, Night Owl, and is Macon’s newest resident.